 John Ball Zoo is also a great space for corporate events and other special occasions including retirements, family reunions, and weddings.

-Purchase a Culture Pass GR for discounts on admission rates to the zoo and other area cultural attractions.
+Purchase a Attraction Pass GR for discounts on admission rates to the zoo and other area cultural attractions.